sagiadinos/garlic-player/README.md

  - Qt 5.9.1 QML Image Type, used in player-c2qml has a [mem leak](https://bugreports.qt.io/browse/QTBUG-61754)
  - Qt 5.9.3 has also a [video player bug](https://bugreports.qt.io/browse/QTBUG-64764) on Android

-both bugs are showstoppers for a 24/7 running media player, so do not use this version to compile
+both bugs are showstoppers for media player who should run 24/7, so do not use this Qt-versions

 *garlic.sh [options] SMIL_INDEX*